Rajukammella/Rajukammella/README.md

 - 👀 I’m interested in computer science, AI
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me @Rajukammella
+- 👋 You can reach me @Rajukammella

 <!---
 Rajukammella/Rajukammella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.